 Objective/Goal Performance Measures/Action Plan Status Modification Develop new group fitness schedule Offer a variety of daily complementary classes to members Adjust for complimentary classes in in both studios with a focus on holding the majority of schedule and existing and new studio space. classes during prime time hours. limit classes based on SC utilization, while still offering a variety of options.
 1Q/2Q Comments Class schedule has been modified and reduced.
-Each classroom n has been evalu ated for maximum class levels based on social distancing requirements s.
-We have also i moved spin classes to the tennis court and Zumba to the gym to allow for greater participat tion.
-3Q Comments: With full billing starting in September we have created a nev v schedule that i includes over 20 classes available as part of the complimentary group fitne ess classes.
-Then we will have an additional 15+ premier HIIT Classes for our HITT add o n program for \$ 20 per month.
-Which also includes Bravo Boot Camp Classes.
-Develop fitness marketing campaign With help from C&M Department, implement marketing Develop an plan that focuses on all facets of fitness services at The Club. alternate Training, group fitness, and new fitness programming. marketing plan focusing С on the C benefits we have to offer based on COVID-19 Guidelines.
+Each classroor n has been evalı lated for maximum class levels based on social distancing requirements .
+We have also moved spin classes to the tennis court and Zumba to the gym to allow for g greater participa tion.
+20 classes available as part of the complimentary group fitne an additional 15+ premier HIIT Classes for our HITT add o Which also includes Bravo Boot Camp Classes.
+Develop fitness marketing campaign With help from C&M Department, implement marketing Develop an plan that focuses on all facets of fitness services at The Club. alternate Training, group fitness, and new fitness programming. marketing plan focusing С on the e benefits we have to offer based on COVID-19 Guidelines.
 1Q/2Q Comments Marketing Department has been hard at work with communication to The Club members and now shifting focus to membership sales as we transition through gh the early stag es of the facility reopening.
 Advertising emphasis was placed on how we have properly social distanced all offerings within the facility including the fitness equipment in the entire facility.
 3Q Comments: The C&M Team is in full action with Social Media, Email Blasts and Mailers.
-All highlighting our renovation, cleaning procedures and a comparison advertising piece that · ·
+All highlighting our renovation, cleaning procedures and a comparison advertising piece that helps us demonstrate how we provide all areas of fitness vs what our competition offers.

-Highlight the health and wellness achievements of The Club members and participants to share with the community.
-Individual stories and achievements will be highlighted through the monthly member newsletter.
-This newsletter will be emailed to members and shared on our website and social media accounts.
-SC Will continue to use social media to advertise and promote the facility.
-1Q/2Q Comments As the facility reopened we have been using member testimonials on cleanliness along with the great comments from the renovation and strength area.
+Highlight the health and wellness Individual stories and achievements will be highlighted Will continue achievements of The Club members through the monthly member newsletter.
+This newsletter to use social and participants to share with the will be emailed to members and shared on our website and SC media to community. social media accounts.
+SC advertise and promote the facility.
+1Q/2Q Comments As the facility reopened we have been using member testimon ials on cleanline ess along with the great comments from the renovation and strength area.
 3Q Comments: A bulletin board has been created to highlight member success stories.
 We will continue to add these great stories and help create a fitness community.
-Repurpose Synergy 360 room to a Create a partial wall to separate space from main fitness dedicated space. floor, paint, and provide appropriate fitness equipment.
-C Complete by end of Q2.
-1Q/2Q Comments This space has been renovated into a beautiful stretching room with refinished wood floor, new mirrors, lights and the room has been painted.
-3Q Comments: This space has been renovated into a beautiful stretching room with refinished wood floor, new mirrors, lights and the room has been painted.
+Repurpose Synergy 360 room to a Create a partial wall to separate space from main fitness dedicated space. floor, paint, and provide appropriate fitness equipment. С Complete by end of Q2.
+1Q/2Q Comments This space has been renovated into a beautiful stretching room n with refinished wood floor, new mirrors, lights and the room has been painted.
+3Q Comments: This space has been renovated into a beautiful stretching room om with refinish ed wood floor, new mirrors, lights and the room has been painted.
 DISTRICT GOAL 3: FINANCIAL STEWARDSHIP